Eligibility and Staff

 To work for The Maneater, you must be an MU student enrolled in a minimum of six credit hours.
 You do not have to be a journalism major.
 Typically, the staff is composed of freshman and sophomores, with some upperclassmen.

-The Maneater pays its staff members varying amounts for their work, so you basically work on commission.
+The Maneater pays some of its staff varying amounts for their work.
 Editors are given a monthly salary.
-The Maneater also has a business adviser and a receptionist, both of whom are paid for by The Maneater.
+The Maneater also has a business adviser.

 The Missourian does not pay students who are taking classes through the School of Journalism.
-It pays faculty editors who also serve as professors at the journalism school, and there are also various paid positions for students.
+It pays faculty editors, who also serve as professors at the journalism school, and certain student positions.

-The Maneater is located in G216 MU Student Center.
+The Maneater is located in 2509 MU Student Center.

-The Missourian operates out of Lee Hills Hall, which is at the corner of Elm and Eighth streets.
+The Missourian operates out of Lee Hills Hall, at the corner of Elm and Eighth streets.